 In 2020 at the Dallas Mecum Auction they offered a Low Mile Corvette Pace Car Collection.
 There was a 2007 Corvette Pace Car with only 7 miles on it that sold for $60,500.

 You might also be interested in the total production numbers for the 2007 Corvette:

-Here are some other articles from 2007 you might enjoy:
+Here are some other articles on Corvette Pace Cars you might enjoy:

 If you have never seen Vette Vues Magazine check out our Issue Preview and see what our subscribers are enjoying each month.